25 Awesome at-Home Raspberry Pi Project Ideas

 24 – Smart aquarium

 After cats and dogs, here are our fish friends :).
-We will have gone around all the pets after this (And no, I have not planned anything for snakes and ferrets).
+After that, we will have gone through all the pets (and no, I have not planned anything for snakes and ferrets).

-The project goal is to maintain the temperature of your aquarium.
-A sensor will take care of taking the temperature permanently and communicate it to any computer on the network.
+The goal of this project is to maintain the temperature of your aquarium.
+A sensor will take care of constantly measuring the temperature and communicating it to any computer on the network.

-This is the first step for smart aquariums.
-For example, I also saw projects that distribute food to fish at predefined times or even auto-refill ideas.
+This is the first step towards “intelligent aquariums”.
+For example, I have also seen projects that distribute food to the fish at pre-determined times or even auto-refill ideas.

 Source: ReadWrite